reesekunz/Hash-Tables/README.md

 ## What is a hash table?

-Underneath the hood, a hash table is simply an array with its elements indexed by a hashed key.
-Like arrays, hash tables are initialized to a fixed size and inserting, deleting, and reading elements within those boundaries can be accomplished in constant time, or O(1).
+Underneath the hood, a hash

 ![Hash Table](img/HashTableImage.png)